 Organizations receiving a MACC grant award are required to match those funds with other public and private dollars.
 Support of the project included gifts from individual donations and Maggie Cocco Music LLC.
 Girls Rock Detroit also receives significant volunteer support from the community.

 For the first time since its inception, Girls Rock Detroit has a board that does not include any of its founding members.
 Your support will allow us to foster independence and cohesive organization for subsequent boards that will support our programming by securing council/mentorship to these ends.

-A complete list of grant awards around the state is available by contacting MCACA at (517) 241-4011, or by visiting the MCACA website
+A complete list of grant awards around the state is available by contacting MACC at (517) 241-4011, or by visiting the MACC website